josefalconGH/dex-pedia/README.md

 ## Features
 - Search for Pokémon by name
 - Browse through a list of all Pokémon
-- View detailed information about a Pokémon
+- View detailed information about a Pokémon (Types, Stats, Abilities, etc.)
-- View detailed information about a Pokémon's abilities
-- View detailed information about a Pokémon's evolution chain
 - Browse through a list of all Pokémon game generations/versions

 # Links